jbosstools/jbosstools-forge/README.md

 ## Summary

 Forge Tools provides easy access and integration with Forge from within a view in Eclipse.
 You can open this view by pressing Ctrl+4 (Linux/Windows) or Cmd+4 (Mac).
+The menu can also be opened by choosing the `Open Command Selection Dialog...` menu item in the Forge Console view.

 ## Install